2018-19 college basketball rankings: Why Villanova has fallen out of the top 5 of the Top 25 (and one)

 - 2017-18 record: 26-8

-- Notable players definitely gone: Mustapha Heron, Davion Mitchell, Desean Murray
+- Notable players definitely gone: Davion Mitchell, Desean Murray

-- Notable players expected to return: Bryce Brown, Austin Wiley, Danjel Purifoy, Jared Harper, Chuma Okeke, Anfernee McLemore, Horace Spencer, Malik Dunbar
+- Notable players expected to return: Bryce Brown, Danjel Purifoy, Jared Harper, Chuma Okeke, Anfernee McLemore, Horace Spencer, Malik Dunbar

 - Expected additions: Samir Doughty

-- Why the Tigers are ranked here: The Tigers were set to return the top eight scorers from a team that shared the SEC regular-season title — until Mustapha Heron announced he's hiring an agent and entering the NBA Draft.
+- Why the Tigers are ranked here: The Tigers could return seven of the top eight scorers from a team that shared the SEC regular-season title — if Mustapha Heron withdraws from the NBA Draft.
+But, at this point, he's expected to remain in, for better or worse.
 So that's a blow.
-Because he was Bruce Pearl's leading scorer.
-But Auburn is still expected to get Austin Wiley and Danjel Purifoy back from suspensions.
-So the Tigers should still have a chance to win consecutive SEC titles.
+But Auburn should still have a chance to win consecutive SEC championships.

 11. Michigan State